IJSComplexMatter/cddm/doc/quickstart.rst

    >>> bg, var = stats(fft_array)
    >>> lin_data = normalize(acorr_data, bg, var, scale = True)

-Here, `lin_data` is the normalized autocorrelation data that you can plot and analyze.
+We used the `scale` option to scale the data between 0 and 1 (normalize with variance). `lin_data` is the normalized autocorrelation data that you can plot and analyze.
 It is a numpy array, the shape of the data depends on the input `fft_array` shape.
 In our case it is

 .. doctest::